← Insights & Guides · Updated · 16 min read

 Enterprise account ($500K ACV) gives detractor score, root cause identified through AI interview, account saved$500,000 in retained revenue$20 (one interview)25,000:1

 Worked example: A mid-market B2B company with 1,000 customers, $30,000 average ACV, and 20% detractors has 200 detractors representing $6 million in at-risk annual revenue.
 If detractors churn at 3x the baseline 10% rate, the company is losing approximately 60 detractor accounts per year — $1.8 million in annual revenue.
+Quarterly detractor interviews (50 per cycle, 200 annually) cost $4,000/year through User Intuition.
+Retaining just 5 additional accounts — an 8% improvement — saves $150,000 against a $4,000 investment: 37.5x ROI.

-If quarterly interviews with 30 passives ($600) reveal a consistent theme that your team addresses, and 10% of passives convert to promoter status as a result, you have added promoters at $20 per converted customer.
-The lifetime revenue impact of promoter behavior (higher retention, larger expansion, referral generation) typically exceeds $5,000-$15,000 per converted customer over time.
+Passive-to-Promoter Conversion: If quarterly interviews with 30 passives ($600) reveal a consistent theme your team addresses, and 10% convert to promoter status, you add promoters at $20 per converted customer.
+The lifetime revenue impact of promoter behavior typically exceeds $5,000-$15,000 per converted customer.
+This is ROI that most NPS programs never capture because they never talk to passives at all.

 Enterprise CX platforms with operational integration.
 If your organization needs real-time NPS triggers embedded in operational workflows — automated ticket creation, instant manager alerts, closed-loop accountability tracking across 50+ locations — the $50,000-$150,000 annual cost of Qualtrics or Medallia is justified by the operational infrastructure, not the survey capability.